-At the Law Offices of H. William Edgar, we have the knowledge and experience necessary to help Corona, CA, military members and their families.
+At the Edgar & Dow, we have the knowledge and experience necessary to help Corona, CA, military members and their families.
 We can navigate the unique complexities of military divorce proceedings.

 “Military divorce” describes the process of officially ending a marriage when one or both spouses are members of the military.
 Military divorce cases have unique legal issues.
 They are also subject to procedures that are not relevant in civilian divorces.

 Some of the key issues that arise in California military divorce cases include: